 - Qualifying Examination: completed within 3 months of the end of the 4th semester

 Students take a qualifying exam that tests mastery of planning theory, research methods and design, and their specialization.
 The qualifying exam has a written and oral component.
 For the written component, students may take a “traditional” exam with written questions formulated by their committee.
 Or they may produce original scholarly research of journal-submission quality.
-This choice is made with an advisor, and both choices still require an oral exam.
+This choice is made with an adviser, and both choices still require an oral exam.
 Consult the PhD Handbook for more details.

 - Dissertation Proposal Defense (the preliminary exam): completed within 1 semester of qualifying exam

 Students ascend to candidacy after defending their dissertation proposal, ideally within 1 semester of their qualifying exam.
-The student works with their advisor in preparing a 20-page paper, double spaced.
+The student works with their adviser in preparing a 20-page paper, double spaced.
 The student then organizes and presents an oral proposal to their committee.
 The proposal preparation process provides the opportunity to hone grant and funding application skills.

 - Dissertation Preparation and Defense: defended by the end of the 8th semester

 Following candidacy, students conduct, analyze, and write their dissertation.
 They have 2 options: a traditional monograph or a series of 3 related journal publication-quality papers about their core research topic.
 (This decision is usually made during the proposal preparation process).
-Students consult with their advisor and committee during the writing process, presenting drafts and soliciting feedback.
+Students consult with their adviser and committee during the writing process, presenting drafts and soliciting feedback.
 Once the committee approves, students defend their dissertation in a public oral defense.